duo-lang/documentation/src/language/types.md

 | S \\/ T | The union of S and T                        |
 | S /\ T | The intersection of S and T                 |

+## Equirecursive types

+Duo accepts and infers equi-recursive types of the form `rec a. tau` which are, for the typechecker, indistinguishable from their unfolding `tau [ rec a. tau / a ]`.